-In today’s episode, Anna looks at the power of stepping out of your comfort zone and into your growth zone – while avoiding the dreaded panic zone.
+In today’s episode, Anna looks at how to step out of your comfort zone and into your growth zone – while avoiding the dreaded panic zone.

 Focusing on growth rather than comfort can be an incredibly empowering perspective.
 A perspective of growth gives us a more positive outlook as even the worst situations offer opportunities to grow; it’s future focused, as every new situation is a fresh opportunity and our past doesn’t have to determine our future; and it means that we are taking responsibility for our own experiences, creating the life we want with each opportunity that we grasp.

 The One Step Outside Facebook group– Join us over in the Facebook group to meet like-minded people who are working on reimagining success in their life and business and to get access to direct support and free training sessions from Anna. www.facebook.com/groups/onestepoutside